darryncampbell/AndroidV2DialogFlow/README.md

 - Install the [Firebase CLI](https://developers.google.com/assistant/actions/dialogflow/deploy-fulfillment)

-## DialogFlow
+## Dialogflow

-+ Follow the [DialogFlow setup instructions](https://cloud.google.com/dialogflow/docs/quick/setup) to create a project.
++ Follow the [Dialogflow setup instructions](https://cloud.google.com/dialogflow/docs/quick/setup) to create a project.
 + Create an Intent to handle the conversation your GDF instance supports.
 The reference implementation has only a single Intent
 + If you want to test GDF from a Windows or Linux box you will need to set up authentication but once I deployed to Firebase, and everything was part of the same GCP project essentially, I did not need to configure separate authentication.